OpenNMT/CTranslate2/CONTRIBUTING.md

 ### Managing PyPI project size limit

 Projects on PyPI have a size limit.
 The default limit is 10GB.
-Currenty CTranslate2 project [has 50GB](https://github.com/pypi/support/issues/8119) of storage limit.
+Currently the CTranslate2 project [has 50GB](https://github.com/pypi/support/issues/8119) of storage limit.

 So older releases need to be regularly deleted on PyPI to make room for new releases. **However, make sure to keep the latest release of each major version.**